 Robyn Faye: In the older age group, I see newly diagnosed herpes and HPV.

-Anyone who is sexually active and careless is at risk and may develop a disease.
+Robyn Faye: Anyone who is sexually active and careless is at risk and may develop a disease.
 It is not an age-related phenomenon.
 Be careful, enjoy sex and you won't get hurt.
 I tell that to everyone.
 Age is NOT a risk factor.
 When women think they can't get pregnant, they forget about safe sex.
-That is why I need to remind them about the diseases they have never heard about and those they have forgotten about.
+That is why I need to remind them about the infections they have never heard about and those they have forgotten about.

 Robyn Faye: Some people do and some don't.
 I discuss it with everyone, and I feel that the young think that they are unable to catch anything and when they acquire chlamydia, it won't affect them.
 I stress that it can cause infertility but to many, childbearing is too far away in the future to be a concern.

 The older person is concerned about herpes because it will make them less likely to find a permanent mate.
-The concern of HPV is for cancer, as is hepatitis C. If they realize they need to be concerned about diseases, they will take precautions.
+The concern of HPV is for cancer, as is hepatitis C. If they realize they need to be concerned about infections, they will take precautions.

 They are NOT taking precautions because once pregnancy is not an issue, nothing else is as important to them.
 With my patients, I stress that there are other concerns.
-We have long discussions and some debates about STDs.
+We have long discussions and some debates about STIs.